labeveryday/Notes/Linux/README.md

 - Linux uses a logical hierarchical filesystem
 - At the the very top is the root directory of the file systems is /
 - Linux does not use a physical C: drive like Windows
+- Every application's configuration is saved in a configuration file.
+To reconfigure an application, simply edit the file.

 Here's an example of hierarchy: